Last Updated on by Jeremy

 This box tells you how many unique keywords the website you selected ranks for and gives an estimated search traffic volume at the top (which varies considerably depending the site in our experience).

 It is not entirely obvious by the color choices, but in the bottom right-hand corner the View Top Pages and View Keywords boxes are clickable buttons and bring up a wealth of data you can look at.
 The View Top Pages button lets you look at articles that Keysearch thinks gets the most traffic, and then look at the article's individual strength and keywords directly.
-I like the View Keywords option as it looks at up to 1,000 keywords that a site ranks for across many articles.
+I like the View Keywords option as it looks at up keywords that a site ranks for across many articles (this pop-up shows a maximum of 1,000 but when you export to Excel you may get more).

 This isn't comprehensive, but it is a large enough number that odds are good you'll find some ideas.